nainnabilah/Academic-Projects-2022-2024-/Suicide Rates Data Analysis Project/README.md

 ## 📜 License

-This project is licensed under the MIT License.
+This project is open-source and available under the MIT License.
+Feel free to modify and distribute it as you like.